hong-lai/Jack-Syntax-Analyser/README.md

-# JackComplier (Nand2Tetris Project 11)
+# JackCompiler (Nand2Tetris Project 11)

-This project implements a complier for the Jack programming language as part of Nand2Tetris Project 11.
+This project implements a compiler for the Jack programming language as part of Nand2Tetris Project 11.
 It tokenizes and parses `.jack` files, producing their VM code.

 ## Jack Grammar